Residual energy in weakly compressible turbulence with a mean guide field: Discussion

-Turbulence-in-a-box simulations, like in this work, employ forcing functions to mimic these energy injection mechanisms.
-There are two main parameter determining the forcing properties in DNS: its normalization and auto-correlation time ($t_{f}$).
+Turbulence-in-a-box simulations, as those presented in this work, employ forcing functions to mimic these energy injection mechanisms.
+There are two main parameters determining the forcing properties in DNS: its normalization and auto-correlation time ($t_{f}$).
 The driving function is nominally normalized by the energy dissipation rate \citep[e.g.,][]{stone_1998.turb.dissipation} or a constant amplitude \citep[e.g.,][]{brandeburg_2001.pencil} with turbulence properties being sensitive to this choice \citep{grete_2018.mhd.forcing.superalfvenic}.

-The relative ratio between the auto-correlation time and eddy relaxation time plays a significant role on the turbulence properties \citep{mason_boldyrev_2008.various.forcing.turb.spectrum,yoon_2016.driving.schemes.autocorr,grete_2018.mhd.forcing.superalfvenic}.
-If the auto-correlation time of forcing is longer than the eddy relaxation time, the system evolves in a quasi--balanced way, while for $\delta$-in-time correlation, the fluid is instantaneously perturbed.
+The relative ratio between the auto-correlation time and eddy relaxation time plays a significant role on the turbulence properties \citep{mason_boldyrev_2008.various.forcing.turb.spectrum,yoon_2016.driving.schemes.autocorr,grete_2018.mhd.forcing.superalfvenic,Beattie2026_strouhal_number_of_SN_driven}.
+If the auto-correlation time of forcing is longer than the eddy relaxation time, the system evolves in a quasi--balanced way; meanwhile for $\delta$-in-time correlations, the fluid is instantaneously perturbed.

 In incompressible DNS, where \Ms~$\rightarrow 0$, short auto-correlation times can steepen the energy cascade from $k^{-3/2}$ to $k^{-5/3}$ \citep{mason_boldyrev_2008.various.forcing.turb.spectrum}.
 However, in weakly compressible turbulence, the auto-correlation time has a minor effect on the scaling, but it can affect the relative energy ratio between solenoidal and compressible modes \citep{grete_2018.mhd.forcing.superalfvenic}.
 Driving effects are weaker for \Ms~$\gg 1$ \citep{yoon_2016.driving.schemes.autocorr, grete_2018.mhd.forcing.superalfvenic,skalidis_2021_bpos}.